 To hear and validate the voices often silenced, ignored and/or denigrated by regularly introducing and reinforcing tools that promote and lead to safe and healthy communication for a well-rounded life-cycle.

-To increase awareness of the differences between healthy and toxic masculinity to men, boys, tweens, teens, and seniors, and diminish stereotypes that impede goals toward healthy relationships.
+To increase awareness of healthy masculinity to men and boys and diminish stereotypes that impede goals toward healthy relationships.

 The Sojourner Group is a culturally-based organization focusing on the multi-faceted complexities specific to Black women who have survived sexual and domestic violence.
 We recognize that assumptions and societal stigmas are the driving forces that lead a survivor down the path of social isolation.
 A silent victim/survivor stands unprepared, yet likely to experience a lifetime of poor mental health.